Cognitive-Behavioral Therapy And Depression: How Can CBT Help?

 Getty/AnnaStills

-Cognitive-behavioral therapy (CBT) is a common psychotherapy modality that involves working with a therapist in a goal-oriented, structured format to address maladaptive thoughts and behaviors.
-It is often considered the gold standard in psychotherapy, and research has demonstrated that it can have significant benefits for several mental health conditions, including depression.
+Cognitive behavioral therapy (CBT) is a common psychotherapy modality that involves working with a therapist in a goal-oriented, structured format to address maladaptive thoughts and behaviors.
+It is currently considered the gold standard of psychotherapy, and research has suggested that it may have significant benefits for those experiencing any of several mental health conditions, including depression.

-Cognitive-behavioral therapy operates on the premise that shifting a person’s thoughts and attitudes can result in positive behavioral change.
+This type of cognitive therapy operates on the premise that shifting a person’s thoughts and attitudes can result in positive behavioral change.
 In CBT, a therapist can work with an individual to identify unhealthy or ineffective thought patterns or assumptions they may hold.
-Once those patterns have been identified, the client can better understand the negative effect they may be having on their life, learning to comprehend the link between thought and behavior.
+Once those patterns have been identified, the client can better understand the negative effect they may be having on their life.
 After identifying these patterns, the client and therapist can work to replace them with more positive or productive ones.
-Restructuring can lead to more beneficial behaviors and outcomes, including significant life changes.
+Restructuring can lead to more beneficial behaviors and outcomes.

-Cognitive-behavioral therapy can help clients form new, healthy coping skills instead of reverting to actions that have not served an individual in the past.
-CBT can also support the development of emotional control, and stress management techniques.
+Over time, cognitive behavioral therapy can help clients form new, healthy coping skills instead of reverting to actions that have not served them in the past.
+CBT can also support the development of emotional control and improved stress-management skills.

 Activity scheduling

-Activity scheduling focuses on helping the client identify and schedule activities they can partake in throughout the day that build self-care habits and develop a more positive attitude toward themselves.
-These activities could include taking a shower to combat the personal hygiene-related symptoms of depression, going for a walk, or repeating affirmations.
+Activity scheduling, part of an approach called behavioral activation, focuses on helping the client identify and schedule activities they can partake in throughout the day that may help them build self-care habits and develop a more positive attitude toward themselves.
+Examples of these activities could include taking a shower, going for a walk, or repeating affirmations.

 Affirmations might include phrases like, “I am good enough exactly as I am” or “I’m proud of myself for trying.”
-You and your therapist can work together to create reward incentives to motivate yourself to continue to complete these activities even when your depression symptoms are more severe.
-Some people use sticker charts to “cash in” stickers for certain “prizes.”
+You and your therapist can also work together to create reward incentives to motivate yourself to continue to complete these activities even when your depression symptoms are more severe.

 Thought journaling